-- The subject property is owned by the State of Montana and this appraisal assumes the property is in held in private ownership.
-This is noted in the "Scope of Work for Appraisals of Potential Property Sales through the Land Banking Program" which is included in the addenda - The subject is ±7.6 acres of a larger parcel with is leased.
-The "Scope of Work for Appraisals of Potential Property Sales through the Land Banking Program" also notes that "For analysis purposes, properties that leases or licenses on them are to be appraised with the Hypothetical Condition the leases/licenses do not exist." - Based upon discussions with the client, (DNRC) the property is to be appraised as though there is no access easement.
+- The subject parcels are owned by the State of Montana and this appraisal assumes the property is in held in private ownership.
+This is noted in the "Scope of Work for Appraisals of Potential Property Sales through the Land Banking Program" which is included in the addenda - The "Scope of Work for Appraisals of Potential Property Sales through the Land Banking Program" also notes that "Landlocked parcel, (parcels with no legal access), will be appraised with the hypothetical condition of having legal access and should be appraised as the property currently exists, which is without legal access, ("as is").
+This is further discussed in the highest and best use section of this report.